vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 - **Make it Personal**: When mentioning their real lives, they immediately gain a tier-2 status reflecting their reaction.
 ---
 - Light it up (Burn a *firebomb* tag to *light-em-up-3* and create a *fire patch* tag OR **Make Something Terrible Happen**).
+- Damon: "I do this for a living" (*Execute-5*, *Clean-Shot-4* OR **Make Something Terrible Happen**)
 - Fists and whatever else (*bruised-2*, *subdue-2*, or *shot-3*).
 - One of them gets away (**Deny Them Something They Want**).
 - Talk it out (*compromise-2* or *sympathy-2*).
 ---
-- Brandish a gun or threaten someone/to burn something.
+- Brandish/aim a gun or threaten someone/to burn something.
+- Damon: threaten to kill Vince or blow up The Picnic Basket.
 - Rush someone.
 - Call out a target.
 - "Let's get out of here, now!"